maksle/etags-update/README.md

 Update etags on save.

 Inspired by https://github.com/mattkeller/etags-update but I wanted to write my own to imporove my elisp.
-This is simpler but shorter and is not a global mode.
+This is simpler but shorter and is not a global mode since I don't use etags for everything.
 Also, it doesn't rely on an external perl file as I wanted everything done in elisp.

 For example, I wanted etags for xslt.
 I set this up in ~/.ctags (I prefer exuberant-ctags to etags):
 ```